ndobbins/16s_herbicide_respiration/herbicide_pipeline_readme.md

 # Herbicide Soil Microbiome Analysis Pipeline

-information on the scripts used, what order to run them in, how to setup the file directory, and software needed
+Pipeline for analyzing 16S rRNA sequencing data from soil samples to evaluate diversity metrics, community composition, and functional and taxonomic profiles. information on the scripts used, what order to run them in, how to setup the file directory, and software needed

 ## Prerequisites